kohei-us/ixion/doc/python/document.rst

    :param str sheet_name: name of the sheet to be appended to the document.

-.. method:: Document.get_sheet_names()

-   Get a tuple of string objects that represent the names of the sheets that belong to the document.
-The order of the sheet names represents the order of the sheets in the document.

 .. method:: Document.get_sheet(arg)

    Get a sheet object either by the position or by the name.
 When the ``arg``